 Sharing with a Purpose / Trading Post

-Sharing With A Purpose (SWAP) is a non-profit student-run business that operates The Trading Post, an on-campus shop that facilitates the reuse of goods.
-The Trading Post is located on the South 40 and is open for people to donate, take and borrow items at no cost during the spring and fall semesters.
+Sharing With A Purpose (SWAP) is a non-profit student-run business that operates The Trading Post, an on-campus location on the South 40 for the WashU community to trade, donate, or take items at no cost during the school year.
 SWAP collects and stores the high quality second-hand items generated during the spring move out, then resells the items each fall at Sale on the Swamp.
 Sales support ongoing operations of the non-profit.
-Since its opening in September of 2012, the Trading Post has diverted around 4,456lb of items, signed up 481 members, and facilitated 2,121 exchanges of store items.

 The Washington University Campus Y is a student-centered organization that provides community service opportunities in 25 student-led programs.
 Their mission is to develop ethical leaders of exemplary character by applying the principles of the YMCA of Greater St. Louis in partnership with Washington University.
 In the 2008-09 academic year, 847 students participated in 25 student-led community service programs providing 49,847 hours of service to 10,780 people locally, nationally and internationally in over 30 agencies.
 The estimated economic impact of these service programs in this year alone was $1,009,401.
 The Campus Y has been engaging Washington University students in meaningful service for almost 100 years.

-Many campus partners make the Share Our Stuff drive a success each year, including Residential Life, Quadrangle Housing, Facilities Planning and Management, Environmental Health and Safety, the Community Service Office and the Office of Government and Community Relations and Sharing With A Purpose (SWAP).
+Many campus partners make the Share Our Stuff drive a success each year, including Residential Life, Quadrangle Housing, Facilities Planning and Management, WFF, Environmental Health and Safety, the Campus Book Store, the Community Service Office and the Office of Government and Community Relations, Neighborhood Cares, and Sharing With A Purpose (SWAP).